dequelabs/axe-core/doc/code-submission-guidelines.md

 ## Writing Integration Tests

 For each rule, axe-core needs to have integration tests.
 These tests are located in `tests/integration`.
 This directory contains two other directories. `rules`, which contains integration tests that can be run on a single page, and `full` which contains tests that can only be tested by running on multiple pages.

 Ensure that for each check used in the rule, there is an integration test for both pass and fail results.
 Integration tests put in `rules` can be described using simple code snippets in an HTML file, and a JSON file that describes the expected outcome.
-For `full` tests, a complete Jasmin test should be created, including at least one HTML file that has the tested code, and a JS file that has the test statements.
+For `full` tests, a complete Jasmine test should be created, including at least one HTML file that has the tested code, and a JS file that has the test statements.